 Day 7.
 On day seven, you can take a bus/cab to reach Dehradun and from there take a train, bus or a flight to reach your destination.

-2. Camping.
 Now, this is one of the most amazing life experiences you could have right in the lap of nature.
-That feeling of setting up tents with your pals under the crisp night sky make for unforgettable memories of a lifetime.
+That feeling of setting up tents with your pals under the crisp night sky makes for unforgettable memories of a lifetime.

-4. Bird Watching and Photography.
 Seeing the diversity of flora and fauna here won’t let you resist capturing those moments of nature’s bliss through the lens of your camera.
-And when you get tired taking snaps, you can always find a good spot and just sit and watch the birds cooing.
+And when you get tired of taking snaps, you can always find a good spot and just sit and watch the birds cooing.

 By Air.
 Jolly Grant Airport aka Dehradun Airport (DED) is the nearest airport.
 It is suggested to take connecting flights via Delhi and Chandigarh to reach here.
 From the airport, you would need to get some means of public transport to first reach your stay and from there drive to Sankari village, where the adventure begins.

 By Train.
 You will need to deboard at the Dehradun Railway Station (DDN) and from there, take some means of transportation to reach Sankri Village.
-Owned by Indian Railways, the station is situated on the Northern line of Northern Railway Network.
+Owned by Indian Railways, the station is situated on the Northern Line of the Northern Railway Network.

 By Road.
 The roadways connecting Dehradun to other cities are well-maintained, thus, you won’t find any kind of major issue to reach here by road.
 However, it is important to note that if you are self-driving, then some prior experience of driving in mountainous regions would definitely be a plus.